jamesneve/sunfish/README.md

 ```
 user_id,recipe
 33,How to boil an egg: Put it in hot water and wait for a while
-45,How to cook a sunfish: You should never cook a sunfish, you monster
+45,How to cook a sunfish: You should never cook a sunfish you monster
 ```

 Parse the file into the struct by creating a reader and reading from a file.
 Only rows marked by `csv:"parse"` will be parsed.